IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 to determine the number of bytes that can be transmitted at any given time instant.
 A reference window puts an upper limit on how many bytes can be in flight, i.e., transmitted but not yet acknowledged.
-The reference window is however not an absolute limit as a slack is given to efficiently transmit large video frames.
+The reference window is however not an absolute limit as a slack is given to efficiently transmit temporary larger media objects, such as video frames.

 The reference window seeks to increase by one segment per RTT and this increase regardless congestion occurs or not, the reference window increase is restriced